 Or, like this, if you did add ground rose petals:

 Place the bath bombs on a towel to dry and completely harden for 24 hours.

 Packaging & Printable Labels

-I packaged my bath bombs in THESE bags (they can also be heated with a hair dryer or heat gun, to shrink wrap), tied them closed with baker’s twine from my local craft store and added printable labels which you can find below:
+I packaged my bath bombs in small bags, tied them closed with baker’s twine from my local craft store and added printable labels which you can find below: